DCS-training/CDCS-Summer-School2021/Networking-Analysis-Python/Readme.md

     - a. click the "files" icon on the left column of your screen
     - b. create an empty folder called "data"
     - c. import the csv data file from the data folder downloaded from the current GitHub repo
-    - d. make sure the data fiel is under the "data" folder on Google Colab
+    - d. make sure the data file is under the "data" folder on Google Colab
+    - e. create a folder called "result" for saving all the visualisation outputs

 - Now, you are ready to run all the code cells on Google Colab!